First-Year Reading Initiative (FYRI) 2014

 For more information about the book, please visit the Ithaca College Library's webpage here.

 Every year Ithaca College selects a featured book for the First-Year Reading Initiative.
-Students receive the book during their visit to campus for orientation and are asked to read it before they return in August.
-Upon their arrival for the fall semester, first-year students will hear a faculty presentation about the book and then participate in a small-group discussion facilitated by a faculty or staff member.
-Additional programming based on the book will follow during the course of the academic year.
+Students received the book during their visit to campus for orientation and are asked to read it before they return in August.
+Upon their arrival for the fall semester, first-year students heard a faculty presentation about the book and then participated in a small-group discussion facilitated by a faculty or staff member.

 The First-Year Reading Initiative introduces students to the community of learners that is Ithaca College.
 It provides an opportunity for them to meet faculty, staff, and other new students from many different departments.
 It allows them to consider an important issue outside of the constraints of the classroom and suggests the value of lifelong and independent learning.
 It also emphasizes the academic nature of the Ithaca College community by offering the incoming class a shared academic experience prior to the start of classes.
 This is one of the very first academic experiences students have at IC.
 It is hoped that the themes raised by the text will serve as a catalyst for discussion in residence halls, dining halls, and other informal gathering places.

-Individuals with disabilities requiring accommodations should contact First-Year Experience in the Office of Student Engagement and Multicultural Affairs at firstname.lastname@example.org.
+Individuals with disabilities requiring accommodations should contact Tammy Sritecha at email@example.com or (607) 274-3113.
 We ask that requests for accommodations be made as soon as possible.